 Impromptu Drawing of US : We Are *Almost All Immigrants is a participatory drawing and improvisational music event, based on the game of Musical Chairs—but in this activity, no one is ever left out.
-The performance is created in real time by the participants: those feeling marginalized and those in solidarity with the marginalized.
+The performance was created in real time by the participants: those feeling marginalized and those in solidarity with the marginalized.
 We transformed our American flag into a flag of US.
 The Impromptu Drawing is a meditation on unity and sharing in which we break down imaginary boundaries that divide us while we create together playfully.
-Everyone is welcome!
+Everyone was welcome!

 The event took place at the studio of artist Connie Bostic in Fairview, NC, on Saturday, March 18.

 Participants brought a brunch dish and musical instruments to share.
 Drawing supplies were provided.
 We met around a large table that had been painted to represent the American flag.
-There, we ate our meal together, after which we will drew each other’s faces—and faces on top of faces—to the stop-and-go rhythm of the emerging music we created together simultaneously.
+There, we ate our meal together, after which we drew each other’s faces—and faces on top of faces—to the stop-and-go rhythm of the emerging music we created together simultaneously.

-No experience with drawing or playing an instrument is required for this activity.
-We will do this together.
-We will help each other out.
+No experience with drawing or playing an instrument was required for this activity.
+We did this together and helped each other out.
 Three languages that we all understand—food, drawing, and music—guided us through the process and brought us together.

 ^ Intimate, warm, lit space that hosted US.
 Thank you Connie Bostic!

-+ Top image of the flag with faces on it is a representation of the idea done in collaboration with my daughter Sophia Arbelaez.
+^ image of the flag with faces on it is a representation of the idea done in collaboration with my daughter Sophia Arbelaez prior to the event

 An interview on the project with Victor Palomino on La Radio, Asheville FM – then scroll down to the “listen” playlist, then hit PLAY.
 This is located right above La Radio’s Blog.